Formation of Partially Dark-Matter Galaxies: Galactic Formation and Evolution

-But what we have in mind is that, in the ordinary-matter world, the sequence of atoms-molecules-complex molecules-etc. (up to the mass of the $TeV$ level) yields the "seeds" of the clusterings - the seeded clustering that is relevant for the time span of our young Universe.
-Such seeds for dark-matter galaxies might also come from relatively-stable heavy dark-matter particles (with the mass greater than, e.g., $1\, TeV$).
-Presumably neutrinos (the known one kind of dark matter) alone, with their tiny masses, can in principle aggregate but over the time span much longer than the age of our Universe, $13.7\, Gyr$.
+Thus, {\it in our world, there are no new seeds coming from the dark-matter sector for the seeded clustering.} This conclusion comes from the simplicity of the Standard Model \cite{Hwang417} for our world.
+Note that neutrinos (the known one kind of dark matter) alone, with their tiny masses, can in principle aggregate but over the time span much longer than the age of our Universe, $13.7\, Gyr$.
 The ordinary-matter galaxies are manufactured in about the first $1\, Gyr$, but clearly with the help of the "seeded" clusterings, as mentioned above.

-We start with the minimal Standard Model of particles, which defines, initially, the ordinary-matter world, and describe all kinds of the known interactions - strong, electromagnetic, weak, and other interactions.
-These particles do aggregate (into atoms, molecules, and then macroscopically gravitational objects) under strong, electromagnetic, and gravitational forces (in a time span of $1\, Gyr$, the life of the young Universe) - for weak forces, they are much weaker, too weak for the clustering problem that we are talking about.
-The assertion that neutrinos and other dark-matter particles are described by some extension of the minimal Standard Model does mean something of critical importance.
-But we should caution that the extended Standard Model may bring in more in ordinary matter, so long as the new species couple to the ordinary-matter particles such as quarks.
+Theoretically we could start with the Standard Model of particle physics \cite{definition}, which specifies, maybe initially, the ordinary-matter world, and describe all kinds of the known interactions - strong, electromagnetic, weak, and family interactions.
+These particles do aggregate (into atoms, molecules, and then macroscopically gravitational objects) under strong, electroweak, and gravitational forces (in a time span of $1\, Gyr$, the life of the young Universe). {\it The question of whether there are essential dark-matter particles serving as the new seeds for the clusterings, in turn for galactic formation and evolution, is in fact tied to the validity of the Standard Model.
+In our Standard Model \cite{Hwang417}, the answer is "no" - that is, there is no dark-matter seed for clustering.}

-Thus, it is essential to understand the world of the extended Standard Model (for ordinary-matter particles and dark-matter particles) for the question of the large-scale clustering of the dark-matter world.
-To begin with, we have to ask another very different question on what would be the most likely "extended" Standard Model.
-So, we need to "analyze" the elements used to write down the minimal Standard Model.